Human resources and equality

 Equal access to app and website

-During development of Landsbankinn’s app, accessibility was taken into account from the design process up in consultation with stakeholders.
+During development of Landsbankinn’s app, accessibility was taken into account in the entire process in consultation with stakeholders.
 We consider it important to think of accessibility in the entire design and development process.
-The same goes for work on Landsbankinn’s new website, where the aim was to ensure equality of access.
+The same goes for Landsbankinn’s website, where the aim was to ensure equality of access.

 Equality for employees of foreign origin

 We wish to be a desirable workplace for people of a diverse origin.
 To better support employees from abroad, with a first language other than Icelandic, we offer Icelandic language instruction in collaboration with professional teachers, designed to fit the needs of each employee.

 Support for female entrepreneurs

 To foster the commercial activity of companies under female ownership, including small companies and women innovators, we have in collaboration with Svanni– Womens’ Loan Guarantee Fund, issued loans to women in business, jointly guaranteed by the fund and the Bank.

 We have committed to international initiatives on sustainability intended to boost equality, work on climate issues, reduce poverty and enhance access to education and opportunities for women and girls.
 Such commitments include the UN PRI, the UN Global Compact and UNEP-FI PRB.